salrashid123/gcp-adc-pkcs/README.md

 ### PKCS-11 Credential Source for Google Cloud SDK

-Binary that just returns a Service Accounts `access_token` for use with GCP Credential Libraries where the key is accessed using `PKCS-11`.
+Binary that just returns a Service Accounts `access_token` or `id_token` for use with GCP Credential Libraries where the key is accessed using `PKCS-11`.

 While not running on a GCP platform like GCE, Cloud Run, GCF or GKE, `Service Account` authentication usually (with exception of workload federation) requires direct access to its RSA Private key..